MicrosoftDocs/ATADocs/ATPDocs/troubleshooting-known-issues.md

 ## Multi Processor Group mode

-For Windows Operating systems 2008R2 and 2012, the [!INCLUDE [Product short](includes/product-short.md)] sensor isn't supported in a Multi Processor Group mode.
+For Windows Operating systems 2008R2 and 2012, the Defender for Identity sensor isn't supported in a Multi Processor Group mode.

 Suggested possible workarounds: